seapatha/typhoonfun/INSTALL.md

 1. `cd` into the terraform directory.
 2. Configure the terraform.tfvars file.
 3. Ensure that ssh-agent is running with the ssh key you have configured in Step 2.
-4. Execute `terraform init` to download plugins specified in your configuration.
+4. Execute `terraform init` to download plugins specified in the Terraform configuration.
 5. Execute `terraform validate` to ensure the source configuration is correct.
-6. Execute `terraform plan` to validate the behavior of the terraform code.
+6. Execute `terraform plan` to validate the behavior of the Terraform code.
-7. Execute `terraform apply` to commit the terraform plan to infrastructure.
+7. Execute `terraform apply` to commit the Terraform plan to infrastructure.
 8. You may now be charged if your usage exceeds the free tier.
 Run `terraform destroy` to destroy everything terraform has done.

-## Kubectl
+## Kubernetes

 ### Configure kubectl